José de la Canal: Biography

 In order to collect material for the publication, he undertook two journeys into Catalonia, making his headquarters at Barcelona and Girona, and working in the archives of these cities.
-In conjunction with Father Merino he published vols.
+In conjunction with Merino he published vols.
 XLIII-XLIV of the "España Sagrada" in Madrid in 1819; vols.
-XLV-XLVI (Madrid, 1826–32) were due to Father Canal alone.
+XLV-XLVI (Madrid, 1826–32) were due to de la Canal alone.
 These volumes deal with the churches and monasteries of the diocese of Girona, and contain many hitherto unpublished documents and critical investigations.
-To his collaborator Father Canal dedicated a biographical study in his Ensayo histórico de la vida literaria del Maestro Fr.
-Antolin Merino (Madrid, 1830); he also published a second edition, greatly enlarged by himself, of the Clave historial (Key to History) by Father Flórez (Madrid, 1817) and a Manual del Santo Sacrificio de la Misa (Madrid, 1817, 1819).
+To his collaborator, de la Canal dedicated a biographical study in his Ensayo histórico de la vida literaria del Maestro Fr.
+Antolin Merino (Madrid, 1830); he also published a second edition, greatly enlarged by himself, of the Clave historial (Key to History) by Flórez (Madrid, 1817) and a Manual del Santo Sacrificio de la Misa (Madrid, 1817, 1819).
 He translated from the French various theological and historical works, and was successively corresponding member, treasurer, censor, and director of the Royal Academy of History.
 He belonged to the Academy of Natural Science of Madrid, to the Academy of Belles-Lettres of Barcelona, and to the Antiquarian Society of Normandy.

-Father Canal was reportedly noted for charity to the poor.
+De la Canal was reportedly noted for charity to the poor.
 He refused the See of Girona in 1836 notwithstanding the entreaties of Queen Isabella II, excusing himself on the count of age and ill health, and declaring he believed he could better serve God and his country if he continued to devote the remainder of his life to historical research.
 He died in Madrid in 1845.